 9) A flash drive

 Share files among friends, download journal articles and mobilize all your documents with a flash drive.
-Get a fun one so you’ll at least smile when you’re working.
+Get a fun one (#ad) so you’ll at least smile when you’re working.
+Though I recommend files be stored on the cloud, there may be times when you don’t have internet access but still need to access and share files.
+A flash drive comes in really handy at times like these.

 10) A clipboard with storage space